-Not so long ago, it was common for family member to care for aging parents or grandparents at home.
+Not long ago, it was common for family member to care for aging loved ones at home.
 Many extended families experienced the journey of aging and death together.

 Nursing homes and hospitals took on a greater share of end-of-life care until people began to embrace hospice in the 1970s.
 As more Americans transition to in-home hospice, families may once again experience the challenges and mysteries of death.

 Patients may go long periods without breathing, followed by quick breaths.
 Labored or congested breathing is common in the final days of life.
 You may hear the terms dyspnea or air hunger for labored breathing.
-Air hunger can be distresing for family members and scary for hospice patients as they try to catch their breath.
-Stress contributes to air hunger, which can lead to a downward spiral.
-Thankfully, medication and preparation can relieve many breathing problems.
+Air hunger can be distressing for family members and scary for hospice patients.
+That breathing anxiety in patients can amplify air hunger and start a downward cycle of distress.

-Your hospice doctor may prescribe oxygen or increase oxygen levels.
+Your doctor may prescribe oxygen or increase oxygen levels.
 Morphine is often used to manage breathing problems.
 It dilates vessels in the lungs, allowing deeper breaths.
-Repositioning, vaporizers, relaxation techniques or a slight breeze in the room may help patients.
-Most hospice caregivers have extensive experience with reducing breathing problems.
+Repositioning the patient, vaporizers, relaxation techniques or a breeze from a fan or window may help patients.
+Most hospice caregivers have experience with reducing breathing problems.

 Body temperature can go down by a degree or more as death nears.
 Blood pressure will also decrease, contributing to reduced blood flow to the hands, feet, nose and lips.
 You may notice the patient’s skin turning pale, bluish or mottled.
-Some people may even fluctuate between being hot and cold.
+Some people may fluctuate between being hot and cold.

 Use soft blankets to keep loved ones warm.
-Don't use electric blankets because hospice patients often cannot tell you it's is too hot, don't use electric blankets.
-A cool cloth on the forehead can comfort those who feel hot.
+Don't use electric blankets because hospice patients often cannot tell you it's is too hot.
+A cool cloth on the forehead or fan can comfort those who feel hot.

 Food is often associated with nurturing and keeping up our strength.
 For many people approaching death, food can cause stomach and digestive problems.
 Avoid forced or pressured eating by allowing loved ones to eat softened versions of food, when they want it.
 As the body transitions to active dying, it often signals it has less need for food.